Peter Ireland

 Money and Business Cycles: A Historical Comparison

-(Revised January 2025) A Bayesian vector autoregression, estimated with interwar and postwar US data, is used to reassess and extend Friedman and Schwartz's historical analysis of money and business cycles.
+(Revised June 2025) A Bayesian vector autoregression, estimated with interwar and postwar US data, is used to reassess and extend Friedman and Schwartz's historical analysis of money and business cycles.
 The results show that while aggregate demand and supply disturbances play important roles as well, monetary policy shocks drive much of the volatility in inflation and output during both sample periods.
 And while monetary policy appears to have become more active in stabilizing inflation and output in the postwar compared to the interwar years, its shifting stance is reflected consistently by changes in money growth as well as interest rates.
 In more ways than not, postwar business cycles resemble their interwar counterparts.

 Money in the Search for a Nominal Anchor